ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/portfolio_construction.md

  List of lambda function (e.i. all assets <= 3% of the total portfolio = [lambda w: w <= .03].
 This constraint must satisfy DCP rules, i.e be either a linear equality constraint or convex inequality constraint.
 </div>

-!!! notes "Top-Down Method"
-    When `topdown` is set to `True`, it adds constraints on the sum of weights of different groups of assets.
-Most commonly, these will be sector constraints e.g portfolio’s exposure to tech must be less than x%.

 #### Returns

 `opendesk.strategy.Strategy` instance.